 Conclusion

-Abstract of Most important Factors:
+Abstract of Primary Factors:

 Closing Message: